P233/emmet2-mode/README.md

 ## Installation

-Emmet2-mode is built on top of the deno-bridge; thus, you need to install it first.
-Clone deno-bridge and emmet2-mode to your `.emacs.d` folder and add them to your configs.
+Emmet2-mode is built on top of the deno-bridge; thus, you need to install Deno and deno-bridge first.

+1. Follow the [official document](https://deno.land/manual/getting_started/installation) to install Deno.

+2. Clone deno-bridge and emmet2-mode to your `.emacs.d` folder and add them to your configs.
 Here is an example of configuring them through [use-package](https://github.com/jwiegley/use-package):

 ```elisp
 (use-package deno-bridge